DOH-JDJ0303/bigbacter-nf/README.md

 **Main outputs:**
 1) Phylogenetic trees (Core SNPs)
-2) Distance matricies (Accessory distance and core SNPs)
+2) Distance matrices (Accessory distance and core SNPs)
 3) Tabulated summary (QC metrics and more)

 \* Outputs are summarized in Microreact files 🙌